Joseph F. Enright: US Navy career

 At 0241, on November 29, the target turned away from Archerfish and then straight at her.
 At 0305, Enright ordered Archerfish to dive.
 At 0317 at a mere 1400 yd from the target, Enright fired all six forward torpedo tubes at the carrier, scoring four hits.
 He deliberately set the torpedoes to run shallow (10 ft); he not only wanted to ensure a hit in case they ran deeper than set, but also hoped to increase the likelihood of capsizing the carrier by holing it further up on its hull.
 Enright stayed at periscope depth to see the first two torpedoes hit Shinano, then dived down to 400 ft in order to escape depth charge revenge from her escorts.
 While rigged for silent running, Enright and his crew heard loud breaking-up noises for 47 minutes, and were certain they had sent their quarry to the bottom.
 It was only after the war that the carrier was identified as Shinano, the long-rumored third battleship of the Yamato class.
 Her keel had been converted into an aircraft carrier while still under construction.
-The crew struggled with damage for more than seven hours, however the ship capsized at 10:57, due to incomplete watertight integrity.
+The crew struggled with damage for more than seven hours, however the ship capsized at 10:57.
 With a full-load displacement of 72,000 tons, Shinano is the largest warship in history to be sunk by a submarine.
 The action earned Enright his Navy Cross.

+While researching Shinano!, an account of the sinking, Enright discovered that the carrier was hindered by severe design flaws and strategic errors.
+According to a post-mortem by the U.S. Naval Technical Mission to Japan, Enright's torpedoes slammed into a poorly-designed joint between the waterline armor belt on the upper hull and the anti-torpedo bulge.
+Shinano was also compromised by inadequate watertight integrity.
+A number of watertight doors had not been installed, and the compartments had not been air tested.
+The carrier's executive officer recalled hearing air rushing through gaps in the doors mere minutes after the last torpedo hit.
+He knew this meant seawater was already surging into Shinano, proving the doors were unseaworthy.
+Enright also discovered that task group commander Toshio Abe had operated under the assumption that Archerfish was part of a wolfpack rather than a lone sub.
+In hopes of outrunning Archerfish, Abe inadvertently turned into the sub's path on a number of occasions.
+Most seriously, just before Enright opened fire, Abe inadvertently exposed Shinano's entire side to Archerfish, an ideal firing situation for a submarine.
+As it turned out, this magnified the damage when Enright loosed his torpedoes.